Read time: 1 minute 25 seconds

 Think about digital access from the start

-But good accessibility practices don’t just apply to people with disability or older Australians:
+But good accessibility practices don’t just apply to older Australians or people with a permanent, temporary and situational disability:

 - 28% of Australians live in regional and remote areas